 The variation in leaf area index (LAI) for different irrigation treatments has been observed over time from 30 DAT to harvest.
 The LAI values for each irrigation level were presented in Fig. 1.
 The LAI was relatively low during the early vegetative growth period up to 45 DAT across all treatments.
 The canopy developed gradually increase with the progress of the crop age in all treatments.
 That corresponds to the period of maximum canopy development.
 The result shows that significantly the highest LAI was recorded under treatment I1 of 3.98. .
 Treatment I4 recorded the significantly lowest LAI 2.6.
 This observation aligns with findings from Karaca and Buyuktas (2021) and Colak et al. (2015).

 Fig. 1 Effect of different IW: ETc treatments on leaf area index of brinjal

 3.7 Number of Fruit per Plant

-Table 7 Effect of different IW: ETc treatments on number of fruit per plant of brinjal
+Table 7 Effect of different IW: ETc treatments on the number of fruits per plant of brinjal